Georgia Library Science Degree Programs

 There are opportunities for MLIS degree holders in cataloging, marketing management, digital archiving, and information science.
 Also, there are many archiving and preservation careers available because of Georgia’s well-funded historical society and over 20 different museums and archives in the state.

-Library and Information Careers in Savanah, Georgia
+Library and Information Careers in Savannah, Georgia

-The library system that serves Savanah and surrounding areas have 16 different locations, one of which is on the beach!
+The library system that serves Savannah and surrounding areas have 16 different locations, one of which is on the beach!
 Also, anyone in the library system who works over 20 hours a week will be put into the Teachers Retirement System of Georgia (TRSGA).
 Additionally, the library system serves the community by aiding in education, providing information, enriching the community, and providing wholesome entertainment.

-Additionally, there is a children’s museum, the Savanah History Museum, Georgia Railroad Museum, Pin Point Heritage Museum, Owens Thomas House and Slave Quarters, American Prohibition Museum, Andrew Low House, Old Fort Jackson, Tybee Island Light House, Flannery O’Conner’s Childhood House, and many more museums and historical sites, many of which are also managed or funded by the Georgia Historical Society.
+Additionally, there is a children’s museum, the Savannah History Museum, Georgia Railroad Museum, Pin Point Heritage Museum, Owens Thomas House and Slave Quarters, American Prohibition Museum, Andrew Low House, Old Fort Jackson, Tybee Island Light House, Flannery O’Conner’s Childhood House, and many more museums and historical sites, many of which are also managed or funded by the Georgia Historical Society.

-For those wishing to work in an academic setting, Savannah is home to Savannah State University and Savanah College of Art and Design.
+For those wishing to work in an academic setting, Savannah is home to Savannah State University and Savannah College of Art and Design.
 Additionally, Savannah has a private university and a public technical college.

 Library and Information Careers in Atlanta Georgia